Flomics/fl-cfRNAmeta/README.md

 # fl-cfRNAmeta

-This repository hosts the code used in the analysis performed as part of the manuscript "**A cross-study assessment of RNA-Seq experimental workflows for cell-free transcriptome profiling**" by Tuñí _et al_.
+This repository hosts the code used in the analysis performed as part of the manuscript "**Systematic cross-study assessment of RNA-Seq experimental workflows for plasma cell-free transcriptome profiling**" by Tuñí _et al_.

 ## Repository Structure